berkayermis/Berkayermis/README.md

 <h1 align="center">Beating the streets</h1>

-.Computer Engineer and Blockchain Enthusiast, passionate about the potential of decentralized technologies.
+Computer Engineer and Blockchain Enthusiast, passionate about the potential of decentralized technologies.
 Graduated from Istanbul Medipol University in 2022.

-.Selected as one of the 41 fellows by the Turkish Entrepreneurship Foundation among 138,612 applicants in 2021.

-.Experienced in blockchain development, with a focus on projects related to Decentralized Finance (DeFi), NFT Marketplaces, Launchpad, and Cryptography.
+Selected as one of the 41 fellows by the Turkish Entrepreneurship Foundation among 138,612 applicants in 2021.
+Experienced in blockchain development, with a focus on projects related to Decentralized Finance (DeFi).

-.Previously ran my own blockchain company for more than a year, gaining valuable hands-on experience in the industry (yeklabs.com & ormiwallet.com).

-.Currently working on Parabol Finance, a new stablecoin ecosystem that natively embeds risk-free return.
+Previously ran my own blockchain company for more than a year, gaining valuable hands-on experience in the industry.Currently working on Parabol Finance, a new stablecoin ecosystem that natively embeds risk-free return.

 <hr>